 The mask design was performed by IDEATI, which licensed the technology to planarTECH. planarTECH uses graphene powder (PureGRAPH10) supplied by Australia-based First Graphene. planarTECH expects to order around one tonne of graphene powder each year for these masks.

 planarTECH started to ship these masks globally.
-US customers can use this link to order the masks.
 The cost is $24.95 for a package of three masks.
 It is also available in the UK and the EU, here.
 If you are interested in becoming a distributor or to order large volumes, click here.